 “You should put your foot down,” Martina declared.
 “Tell Jack that if he won’t respect your health, you’ll walk away.
 No compromise.”

-We lived modestly in Anglers Walk, spent most of our time together, and for a while, life seemed almost perfect.
-Jack, the eternal prankster, delighted in fear as much as in laughter.
 One evening, watching The Sixth Sense, he paused the film at the boy’s fateful moment in the kitchen.
-Excusing himself, he returned a few minutes later, asking me to fetch water.
-When I switched on the kitchen light, every cupboard yawned wide open.
-My heart skipped, terror and amusement mingling.
-Jack’s delight was always in the fear he could evoke, and in the laughter that followed.
+Excusing himself, he returned minutes later, asking me to fetch water.
+The kitchen was dark, silent except for the hum of the fridge.
+When I flicked on the light, every cupboard yawned wide open.
+My heart leapt, a sharp spike of terror, and for a breathless second, I froze.

 Žádné komentáře: